tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_servicenow.md

 {% include image.html file="servicenow-oauth-step6.png" %}

-- You're now ready to head over to your Tidal Migrations workspace and set up your integration!
+- You're now ready to head over to your Tidal workspace and set up your integration!

 ## Integrating your Tidal workspace with ServiceNow

-- Log into your Tidal Migrations workspace and head to the ServiceNow integration page.
+- Log into your Tidal workspace and head to the ServiceNow integration page.

 `` https://<example>.tidalmg.com/#/servicenow ``